 When looking to hire Python developers, do a background check on your prospects before letting them into your workforce.
 Previous employers are a good place to start.
 If that is not available then pursue other avenues such as the web, schools they have attended, and of course check what courses they have completed as a stack developer or data scientist.

 The purpose of the interview questions is to verify job applicant knowledge (and that is something we really test at DevsData).
 To find the top Python developers you must be sure that not only they know the language itself but also understand its underlying concepts.
 So here we present you some interview questions related to Python development to make sure you are talking to the right person:

 Python (at-least C-implementation) does not support the truest sense of multi-threading.
 There is a multi-threading package available, but probably you will not be able to achieve results you would like to have.
 It is caused by Global Interpreter Lock (GIL).
 It is a construct (flag) making sure that only one thread is executed at one time.
 So basically thread with GIL does a little work and passes the GIL to the next thread which does his little portion of work.
 This happens so fast that it might seem like threads are running parallel, but they do not.
 As a result, using multi-threading might not make your code run as fast as you would expect.

 Yes, functions in Python are first class objects which means they can be handled which can be handled uniformly.
-Here are the properties of first class objects:

-Decorators allow you to inject or modify the behavior of functions or classes.
+When it comes do Python development, decorators allow you to inject or modify the behavior of functions or classes.
 In simple words decorators allow you to wrap a function or class method call and make some execution of code before or after the execution of the original code.
 And also you can nest them e.g. to use more than one decorator for a specific function.

 The core API of Python provides some tools for the programmer to code reliable and more robust programs.
 Python also has a built-in garbage collector which recycles all the unused memory.